Did you know that you can turn your house into mailbox money?!

 If you sell on seller financing in the traditional sense, many times this treated as an installment sale according to the IRS.

 We recommend you read the link above or you review with your Tax Professional.

 In a nutshell, you can spread the gain you receive over the term of the note so you’re only paying taxes on what you receive in that given year.

 If you’re doing a lease option.
 It’s treated no differently than any other rental property, the only difference is reporting the option consideration on that year’s taxes as income.
 Just remember that you may have to recapture any depreciation when you ultimately sell the property, unless you do a 1031 exchange, in which case, those taxes get deferred into the future.

 REPEAT!
 WE ARE NOT Accountants.
 We recommend you seek tax advice from a qualified tax professional.
 Everyone’s tax situation is unique.

 We personally love seller finance deals.
 They end up being a WIN-WIN solution for everyone involved.

 INTERESTED IN SPEAKING WITH US ABOUT TURNING YOUR HOUSE INTO MAILBOX MONEY???

-BE SURE TO MENTION IN THE FORM THAT YOU’RE INTEREST IN MAILBOX MONEY!
+BE SURE TO MENTION THAT YOU’RE INTERESTED IN MAILBOX MONEY!